-2. Describe the roles and responsibilities of each of the positions listed under Salaries and Wages and how each of those roles are necessary to accomplishing the Proposed Project.
+2. Describe the roles, responsibilities, and qualifications including any required license or certification of each of the positions listed under Salaries and Wages and how each of those roles are necessary to accomplishing the Proposed Project.
+Positions allocated 10% or less must be justified as directly working on the grant.
 Narrative must also include a calculation to demonstrate how the cost was determined.

 One case worker will be hired for this program.
-They will be responsible for assessing the beneficiary's eligibility for services and work closely with the other FBCSS staff, FBCVSD staff and other resources within and outside the county.
-He/she will complete initial assessment, gather information and identify problems and formulate a service plan to help client meet their needs.
-The caseworker will also coordinate care services and assist beneficiary identify and obtain resources.
+They will be responsible for assessing the beneficiary's eligibility for services and work closely with the other FBCSS staff, FBCVSO staff and other resources within and outside the county.
+He/she will complete the initial assessment, gather information and identify problems and formulate a service plan to help the client meet their needs.
+The caseworker will also coordinate care services and assist the beneficiary to identify and obtain resources.
 The caseworker will also be responsible for advocating on the beneficiary's behalf with external parties, such as legal services, health insurance organizations or other social service organizations.
 He/She will also be responsible for ensuring the client satisfaction and follow-up questionnaire are complete.
-The case worker position is a grade 8 position with a salary range of \$14.60-\$20.66 an hour.
-The salary provided above was determined at the highest end of pay grade (\$20.66) at 2088 hours. (\$20.66 X 2088 FTE=\$43,138.08)
+The case worker position is a grade 8 position with a salary range of \$15.18-\$21.50 an hour.
+The salary provided above was determined at the highest end of pay grade (\$21.50) at 2088 hours. (\$21.50 X 2088 full time employment = \$44,892.00)